variables used to construct survey weights

 I wonder whether this is a question about whether or not to use survey weights?
 The User Guide p.26 has a section on that question.
 The chapter on weighting refers to a working paper on the overall weighting strategy that might also be of interest.
 If this does not solve you problem, I think it would be useful if you would provide more detail on the specific issue at hand.

-#2 Updated by Laura Kudrna almost 7 years ago
+#2 Updated by Laura Kudrna over 7 years ago

 Thank you for your reply.
 I am not seeking advice about whether or not to use survey weights.
 I have read the working paper and the User Guide.

 I want to know if the variables I am using in my models are the same variables that were used to construct the weights.
 If they are, this may affect the estimates.